 I was sealed to the Prophet, Joseph Smith, for time and eternity, in accordance with the Celestial Law of Marriage which God has revealed — the ceremony being performed by a servant of the Most High — authorized to officiate in sacred ordinances.
 This, one of the most important circumstances of my life, I have never had cause to regret.2

 Eliza boarded at the Homestead in Nauvoo with the Smith family for almost six months (August 14, 1842 to February 11, 1843) afterwards she went to live with the Jonathan Holmes family.3 In 1887 Eliza spoke with a newspaper reporter concerning the secrecy surrounding her sealing: “She lived in the same cottage with another lady [Elvira Cowles Holmes] for two years after she had been sealed, but said not a word to her friend and neighbor.
 At last Joseph told her one day that she might talk with her neighbor on the subject, and then for the first time she revealed her connection with plural-marriage.
-‘We women kept secrets in those days,’ she added.”4 Eliza’s ability to keep her marriage to Joseph Smith concealed from her cottage-mate indicates that his visits to see her were probably sporadic and did not include any physical dimension that could have been observed.
+‘We women kept secrets in those days,’ she added.”4 Eliza’s ability to keep her marriage to Joseph Smith concealed from her cottage-mate indicates that his visits to see her were probably sporadic and did not include any public display of affection.

 Eliza began her diary on the date of her plural sealing to Joseph Smith.
-In a reflective entry, hints of her recent participation in a challenging religious practice can be identified:
+In a reflective entry, one sees hints of her recent plural marriage:

 This is a day of much interest to my feelings.
 Reflecting on past occurrences, a variety of thoughts have presented themselves to my mind with regard to events which have chased each other in rapid succession in the scenery of human life.